emuell/afseq/docs/src/guide/cycles.md

 ### Sequencing

-An event in afseq gets triggered for each incoming non-gated pattern pulse.
+An event in pattrns gets triggered for each incoming non-gated pattern pulse.
 This is true for cycles are well and allows you to sequence cycles too.

 ```lua
 -- emit an entire cycle's every bar, then pause for two bars, then repeat